What Are the Benefits of Walking?

 *There’s a comprehensive version of this article, including speed and timings, in the Walking Guide for Eat Burn Sleep Members here, as part of the anti-inflammatory lifestyle advice to reduce inflammation with efficacy.

-Whether it is your lunch break stroll around the block, in the park, on the treadmill or as part of your commute, walking is so good for you.
+Walking is good for you whether it is your lunch break stroll around the block, in the park, on the treadmill, or as part of your commute.

 If you can find some green, natural space, then this will be even more beneficial.